 Long-form videos provide the depth and nuance that short-form videos cannot expound on.
 This is the ideal type of content to educate, inform, or persuade your target audience.

 A long-form video is typically at least 10 minutes long.
 This length requires strong “hooks” throughout to keep viewers engaged.
-You can sprinkle in occasional gimmicks, rhetoric, or humor, but stick to the meat of your content.
-Avoid fillers and digressions so your audience feels their time is well spent.
+Using tools like an AI video generator can help streamline the creation process, allowing you to focus on delivering valuable content without unnecessary fillers or digressions.
+You can sprinkle in occasional gimmicks, rhetoric, or humor, but stick to the meat of your content so your audience feels their time is well spent.

 While long-form videos are more common on Facebook and YouTube, consider exploring how to use videos on LinkedIn and Twitter to maximize your reach.